 - 1. Engines, outdrives, generators, air conditioners, and trim tabs; - 2.
 Any boat that has been repaired or altered by persons other than MONTEREY BOATS or an authorized MONTEREY BOATS dealer or representative or modified in any way so as to affect its use and operation; - 3.
 Any boat used for racing or for rental or commercial purposes or that has been subject to misuse, neglect, accident or structural modification; - 4.
 Normal wear, tear, deterioration (including rust) of hardware, vinyl coverings, vinyl and fabric upholstery, plastic, stainless steel, other metal, wood, and trim tape. - 5.
 Any defect caused by the failure of the owner to provide reasonable care and maintenance. - 6.
-Installation of engines, generators, air conditioners, wake board towers, parts or other after market accessories produced, installed or attached by anyone other than MONTEREY BOATS. - 7.
+Installation of engines, generators, air conditioners, wake board towers, parts or other aftermarket accessories produced, installed or attached by anyone other than MONTEREY BOATS. - 7.
 Loss of time, inconvenience, loss of the use of the boat or other matters not specifically covered hereunder; and - 8.
-Any boat purchased by a consumer through an authorized dealer located in the United States, which said boat is registered and/or operated outside the United States.
+Any boat purchased from an authorized MONTEREY BOATS dealer located in the United States that is registered and/or operated outside the United States. - 9.
+Any boat which has previously been repossessed from an authorized MONTEREY BOATS dealer.
+However, this exclusion shall not affect the Lifetime Limited Structural Hull and Deck Warranty set forth above.

-MONTEREY BOATS LIFETIME LIMITED WARRANTY
+MONTEREY BOATS LIMITED LIFETIME WARRANTY MONTEREY